Sneha06dev/Sanjeevani/README.md

 - **Kitchen Garden Plants**: Grow your own fresh produce with our selection of kitchen garden plants.
 - **Woods and Timber**: Source sustainably harvested woods and timber for various projects.

+### Forgot Password Facility via Nodemailer

+Easily reset your password with our secure Nodemailer-powered email service.
+If you forget your password, simply request a reset, and you'll receive a secure link in your email.
+Follow the link to set a new password and regain access to your account hassle-free.

 ### Payment Gateway Integration

 Enjoy seamless and secure transactions with our integrated Braintree payment gateway.
 Whether you're purchasing rare herbs or planning a garden overhaul, you can trust that your payments are processed with industry-leading security standards.